 A data-driven culture is one that empowers users to not only rapidly access data, but also “play” with it to gain new insights.

-Most IT leaders (97%) agree, designating self-service business intelligence tools as a top priority, according to a recent IDG survey.
+Most IT leaders (97%) agree, designating self-service business intelligence (BI) tools as a top priority, according to a recent IDG survey.
 They recognize that by giving users data-exploration capabilities, companies can achieve:

 - Improved data quality/accuracy for decision-making